If you have a complaint about noise, smoke, or other nuisances you can find out how to report it to us, and what we can do to help resolve it.

 When we receive your complaint we take these steps:

-If the problem is sorted out before the investigation is ended, please let us know.
+If the problem is sorted out whilst the investigation is still ongoing, please let us know.

 If, following investigation of the nuisance, we feel that formal action cannot be taken by ourselves then you may wish to consider taking legal action yourselves.